luolinzhen/luolinzhen.github.io/content/en/research/_index.md

 PI: [Dr. Becky Huang](https://ehe.osu.edu/teaching-and-learning/directory?id=huang.5088)

 This project investigated how maternal language shapes young children's language development.
 In a controlled lab setting, children aged 3 to 5 and their mothers engaged in conversations about emotions such as sadness, happiness, anger, and fear.
 These conversations were analyzed using the Computerized Language Analysis (CLAN) tool to explore how maternal language input influences children's language production.
-By focusing on these early interactions, the study aimed to uncover the role of maternal input in developing young children's language skills and emotional understanding.
+By focusing on these early interactions, the project aimed to uncover the role of maternal input in developing young children's language skills and emotional understanding.

 {{< endcolumn >}}